-There about 14,000 species of these eusocial (the highest level of animal social behavior) creatures identified, and it's estimated there are more than 6,000 undiscovered species as yet.
+There about 14,000 species of these eusocial (the highest level of animal social behavior) creatures identified, and it's estimated there are more than 6,000 undicovered species as undiscovered species as yet.
 Of those species, about 10 comprise the majority of calls for pest management professionals (PMPs).
-Still, that small their ant control revenue to increase more than 25 percent in 2015.
+Still, that small 13[%] expect their ant control revenue to increase more than 25 percent in 2015.

-15 million:

-It's estimated there are

-1.5 million ants for every human being.
+1.5 million: It's estimated there are 1.5 million ants for every human being.